mozilla/addon-sdk/packages/addon-kit/docs/page-mod.md

     Optional.

   @prop [target] {array}
-    Option to specify on which documents should apply the PageMod.
+    Option to specify on which documents PageMod should be applied.
     For now, it only accepts one value: "existing".
 If `target` contains "existing", the PageMod will be automatically applied on already opened tabs.